-- 4. Execute Tcl APIs in Vivado to accomplish the following steps - a.
-Declare the hardware platform name - b.
-Declare a brief platform description - c.
-Declare the platform clock ports - d.
-Declare the platform AXI bus interfaces - e.
-Declare the platform AXI4-Stream bus interfaces - f.
-Declare the available platform interrupts - g.
-Generate the platform hardware description metadata file
+- 1. Build and verify the hardware system using the Vivado Design Suite. - 2.
+Open the hardware project in the Vivado Design Suite GUI.
+(You can also script this process.) - 3.
+Load the SDSoC Vivado Tcl API. - 4.
+Execute Tcl APIs in the Vivado Design Suite to accomplish the following steps: - a.
+Declare the hardware platform name. - b.
+Declare a brief platform description. - c.
+Declare the platform clock ports. - d.
+Declare the platform AXI bus interfaces. - e.
+Declare the platform AXI4-Stream bus interfaces. - f.
+Declare the available platform interrupts. - g.
+Generate the platform hardware description metadata file.

 After working through the platform examples in this section, it is worthwhile inspecting the platforms that are included in the SDSoC environment in the <sdsoc_root>/platforms directory.
-The following examples demonstrate different specific aspects of building a platform.